Is $50k a Good Salary in Austin?

 Quick Answer

-50,000 is a below-average salary in Austin, placing you above roughly 25% of earners.
+$50,000 is a below average salary in Austin, placing you above roughly 25% of earners.
 After taxes (~20.8% effective rate), your take-home is approximately $3,301/month.
 A 1-bedroom apartment averages $1,800/month (55% of net income).

 Salary Rating in Austin

-Below Average — Top 75%25/100
+Below average — Top 75% 25/100

 Austin (pop.
-2.3 million) is moderately expensive compared to global metros, with a cost of living index of 72 (NYC = 100).
+2.3M) has a cost of living index of 72 (NYC = 100).
 Average 1-bedroom rent is $1,800/month and a monthly transit pass costs $65.
-It's considered a strong tech market with a tech score of 8/10.
+It's considered a top-tier global tech hub with a tech score of 8/10.

 Austin at a Glance